OpenConext/OpenConext-devconf/stepup/README.md

 127.0.0.1 selfservice.dev.openconext.local ssp.dev.openconext.local gateway.dev.openconext.local middleware.dev.openconext.local ra.dev.openconext.local demogssp.dev.openconext.local tiqr.dev.openconext.local webauthn.dev.openconext.local azuremfa.dev.openconext.local
 ```

-Secondly you need to create the `stepup/gateway/surfnet_yubikey.yaml` filewith your Yubikey API credentials.
+Secondly you need to create the `stepup/gateway/surfnet_yubikey.yaml` file with your Yubikey API credentials.
 If you do not have API credentials, you can get them at <https://upgrade.yubico.com/getapikey/>.
 You require a Yubikey to get an API key.
+There credential are used to verify the Yubikey OTP's.

 ```yaml
 surfnet_yubikey_api_client: